kapouer/matchdom/README.md

 If value is true, replace it with `yes`, if it is false, replace it with `no`, otherwise do not change the value.

+If `no` is not set, replace it with empty string.
+If `yes` is not set either, replace it with current variable name.

 This filter works well with `not` filter to make sure empty values are cast to boolean false.